2021 Bahamian general election: Electoral system

 Members of the House of Assembly are elected from single-member constituencies using first-past-the-post voting.
 The majority party then selects the Prime Minister, who is appointed by the Governor-General.

 Candidates

 On 3 February, the Progressive Liberal Party revealed their first 18 candidates.
 On 21 June 2021, they selected the rest of their candidates for the election.
 The Free National Movement completed ratifying candidates by July 2021.

-The Democratic National Alliance posted a slate of 19 candidates in March 2021.
+The Democratic National Alliance posted a list of 19 candidates in March 2021.
 New parties include Coalition of Independents, formed by members of Bahamian Evolution, and the Grand Commonwealth Party.
-House Speaker Moultrie formed an electoral alliance of independent and third party candidates.
+House Speaker Moultrie formed an electoral alliance of independent and third-party candidates.

 Results

-The elections were observed by several teams including the Caribbean Community, the Commonwealth and the Organisation of American States.
+The elections were observed by several teams, including those from the Caribbean Community, the Commonwealth and the Organisation of American States.